 A One-Time award for Two Thousand Dollars ($2,000) will be granted to five (5) applicants.

 ** Previous winners are ineligible to participate. **

 Who is eligible?

-To qualify for the scholarship, applicants must be the child (son, daughter or financial dependent) of an ACTIVE Teamsters Union member, in “good standing”, from District Council 2, graduating from high school or a current college student, in 2019, and attending an accredited 4-year college or university in the U.S.
+To qualify for the scholarship, applicants must be the child (son, daughter or financial dependent) of an ACTIVE Teamsters Union member, in “good standing”, from District Council 2, graduating from high school or a current college student, in 2022, and attending an accredited 4-year college or university in the U.S., or a trade school.

 How to apply:

-Obtain applications from Teamsters District Council 2 by going to our website and registering online at www.teamstersdc2.org and print out application; or call the Fullerton Office to request for an application to be mailed to you.
+Obtain applications from Teamsters District Council 2 by going to our website and registering online at www.teamstersdc2.org and print out application HERE; or call the Fullerton Office to request for an application to be mailed to you.

 1. An original “headshot” photograph of yourself (no paper copies)

-2. Your official high school transcript through the 2018 Fall Semester
+2. Your official high school and college transcript (if a current college student) through the 2022 Fall Semester

 3. Mail completed application and enclosures to arrive no later than the deadline to: